-4. Degree competences achieved in this course

-Course competences Code Description CB01 Prove that they have acquired and understood knowledge in a subject area that derives from general secondary education and is appropriate to a level based on advanced course books, and includes updated and cutting-edge aspects of their field of knowledge.
+4. Degree competences achieved in this course Course competences Code Description CB01 Prove that they have acquired and understood knowledge in a subject area that derives from general secondary education and is appropriate to a level based on advanced course books, and includes updated and cutting-edge aspects of their field of knowledge.
 CB03 Be able to gather and process relevant information (usually within their subject area) to give opinions, including reflections on relevant social, scientific or ethical issues.
 CB04 Transmit information, ideas, problems and solutions for both specialist and non-specialist audiences.
 CB05 Have developed the necessary learning abilities to carry on studying autonomously E02 Understanding and mastery of basic concepts about the general laws of mechanics, thermodynamics, fields and waves and electromagnetism and its application for the resolution of engineering problems.
-G03 Ability to solve problems with initiative, decision making, creativity, critical reasoning and to communicate and transmit knowledge, skills and abilities in the field of Chemical Engineering.
-G04 Knowledge for the realization of measurements, calculations, valuations, appraisals, surveys, studies, reports, work plans and other analogous works.
-G13 Proper oral and written communication G14 ethical commitment and professional ethics G18 Capacity for teamwork G19 Ability to analyze and solve problems G20 Ability to learn and work autonomously G21 Ability to apply theoretical knowledge to practice G22 Creativity and initiative
+G03 Knowledge in basic and technological subjects, which enables them to learn new methods and theories, and give them versatility to adapt to new situations.
+G04 Ability to solve problems with initiative, decision making, creativity, critical reasoning and to communicate and transmit knowledge, skills and abilities in the field of Chemical Engineering.
+G13 Knowledge of Information and Communication Technologies (ICT).
+G14 Proper oral and written communication G18 Synthesis capacity G19 Capacity for teamwork G20 Ability to analyze and solve problems G21 Ability to learn and work autonomously G22 Ability to apply theoretical knowledge to practice